 This Privacy Notice will be reviewed regularly in-line with business practices and relevant laws.
 We will publish any changes we make to the Privacy Notice on our website. www.designability.org.uk/privacy

 Controlling Your Personal Information

-Designability follows the data protection principles specified in the General Data Protection Regulations (GDPR) and the Data Protection Bill.
+Designability follows the data protection principles specified in the General Data Protection Regulations (UK GDPR) and the Data Protection Act (2018).
 Personal data is processed in accordance with these principles so that the data is:

 - Processed fairly, lawfully & transparently – and only if there is a valid legal basis for doing so

 - Processed only for specified, explicit and legitimate purposes

 - Not kept for longer than necessary